evervault/evervault-ruby/README.md

 ### Evervault.encrypt

-Encrypt lets you encrypt data for use in any of your evervault cages.
-You can use it to store encrypted data to be used in a cage at another time.
+Encrypt lets you encrypt data for use in any of your Evervault Cages.
+You can use it to store encrypted data to be used in a Cage at another time.

 ```ruby
 Evervault.encrypt(data = Hash | String)